 Grafting for Consistency

 One dependable way to ensure that the desired characteristics are maintained in subsequent fruit trees is through grafting.
 Grafting involves taking a scion or bud chip cut from the desired parent tree (for example, a Granny Smith apple tree) and physically placing it onto a compatible rootstock.
 The variety and the rootstock are calloused, or grown together, as the tree heals.
 All suckers are removed from the rootstock, and the Granny Smith scion is allowed to grow into the new tree, thus maintaining its Granny Smith identity.
-This process is called “asexual reproduction” (apart from sex).
+This process is called “asexual reproduction”.
 Since only one parent/variety is involved in this process, the grafted tree will be true-to-name — and a true-to-name tree bears true-to-name fruit.

 Most of Stark Bro’s trees are either propagated through grafting — by joining a scion and rootstock together — or through budding.
 Budding involves placing a single vegetative bud into the side of the rootstock and wrapping it with cellophane tape until it heals together.
 The results of grafting and budding are the same: a true-to-name tree.

 A grafted tree is consistent and has a reliable history of characteristics.
 It has a track record:

 - It bears fruit at a certain time.

 - It has predictable traits like disease-resistance or cold-hardiness.

 - Its fruit can be expected to be a certain size, quality, and variety.